PRICE CHANGES FORTHCOMING

 Cogent Steps, LLC is an NATABOC Approved Provider, and an AASPT Preferred Provider offering the Emergency Response for the Athlete course (ERA).
-This course has been deliberately designed and tailored for physical therapist and athletic training students, licensed providers in athletic training, nursing, physical therapy, and physicians who want specialized training in sideline and venue emergency management of the athlete.
+This course has been deliberately designed and tailored for physical therapists and athletic trainers, nurses and physicians who want specialized training in sideline and venue emergency management of the athlete.
 The ERA is a leap forward in quality and value for students and hosts.

 Cogent Steps, LLC’s ERA course was first approved on July 24, 2018 as satisfying the American Board of Physical Therapy Specialties (ABPTS) Acute Management of Injury & Illness requirement for applicants for Sports Clinical Specialist.

 Core skills include primary and secondary assessment, ethics and legal review, care of the athlete through the age spectrum, athletes in adaptive sports, dermatology, medical and traumatic emergencies, and EMS operations.
 Additional enrichment modules include asthma, anaphylaxis, pulse oximetry, and care of the spine injured athlete.

 The ERA course is delivered as a hybrid course with up-front, online narrated presentations and test, followed by a two-day, in-person course at a host site, all for a single registration fee.
 Upon successful completion of the ERA, the participant is granted a three-year ERA certification and 20 CCU for PTs.

 Both the ERA Online Training Module and ERA On-Site Two-Day Intensive Training Session MUST be completed within a 6-month period of time.
 Failure to do so will result in not earning your certificate and having to start the course over from the beginning.